LeaderPortfolio

 Philanthropy

-Robert Budi Hartono is known for his philanthropic activities.
-He supports education and healthcare initiatives in Indonesia and has established several foundations to support charitable causes.
+Robert Budi Hartono is known for his philanthropic activities and support for education and healthcare initiatives in Indonesia.
+He has established several foundations and donated significant funds to various charitable causes.
+The Djarum Foundation supports the arts, education, and environmental initiatives and has planted one million trees.

 Career Timeline